Foster-Adoption ProgramFinding Forever Families for children in Foster Care

 - Idaho Resident

-Each adoptive family is required to attend a two-day training, with A New Beginning to best prepare the family for the most positive child placement.
+Each adoptive family is required to attend a two-three day training (due to covid-19 trainings are being completed via Zoom on Thursday evening, all day Friday and all day Saturday), with A New Beginning to best prepare the family for the most positive child placement.
 An additional 17 hours of independent training with be assigned and required as well as participation in monthly support group activities.
-The 2-day training includes topics addressed below, but not limited to
+The intensive in-person/zoom training includes topics addressed below, but not limited to

 - attachment issues